 Much of the work there on the American frontier, including barn raising, molasses making, corn husking, and apple peeling, was done communally.
 At the end of the work day, people danced the old Scottish and Irish reels and jigs, with the music provided by a fiddle or fiddles.
-(See A Brief History of Southern Square Dance for more on dancing in Appalachia.)
+(See Southern Square Dance: A Brief History for more on dancing in Appalachia.)

 Fiddle and Banjo

 Initially, fiddle tunes were played with no other instrumental accompaniment.
 Both black and white fiddlers played to accompany dances.

 Fiddle solo - "Sallie Gooden"